- Articles should be 500 to 1,500 words. Articles providing a review or summary of WDTL events are typically shorter, 250-500 words.

 - Article topics should be timely and of interest to readers of The Defense News.

 - Content should be directed towards defense trial attorneys.
 However, we also encourage the submission of articles addressing unique, interesting issues or focused towards a broader audience, if appropriate.

-- If possible, contact the editors before you begin your article in order to plan according to the production schedule and ensure that your article will not be duplicative of other content.
+- Contact the editors before you begin your article in order to plan according to the production schedule and ensure that your article will not be duplicative of other content.

 - The Defense News gives preference to articles that have not been published elsewhere.

 - Contact the editors for deadlines and proposed publishing dates.
-Articles are due approximately 4-5 weeks before the issue is scheduled to be published.
+Articles are due approximately two weeks before each issue is scheduled to be published.